Build Customization

 - Create a

-file in the project root - Add
+.env.<ENV_NAME>file in the project root - Add

-key value pair in the file - Add
+NODE_ENV=productionkey value pair in the file - Add

-key with the value set to the new environment name
+VUE_APP_ENV_NAMEkey with the value set to the new environment name

-Example .env.ibm
+Example .env.ibm:

 NODE_ENV=production